jboetticher/moon-jelly/moon-jelly-ext/src/functionality/README.md

 # React Hooks
 Moon Jelly comes with a variety of React Hooks for developers to use when adding on to the main extension or your own module.

+If you find that a hook works improperly or inefficiently, please feel free to open an issue or contribute a fix.

 - Bookmark Hooks
     - useBookmarks
         - addBookmark